SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Urinalysis

-A chest x-ray may show signs of pleuritis or pericarditis (inflammation around the lining of the lung or heart).
+A chest x-ray may show signs of pleuritis or pericarditis (inflammation of the lining of the lung or heart).
 An ECG may show that the heart is affected.

 Treatment